Malaysian Fatwa Committee Rules “Smoking Shisha – HARAM”

-“We do not want to see any more of these insults and uncivilized behaviour, by way of words or actions, brushed aside without stern action and maximum penalty in accordance with the law,” he said.
+“We do not want to see any more of these insults and uncivilized behavior, by way of words or actions, brushed aside without stern action and maximum penalty following the law,” he said.

 Abdul Shukor said stern action must be taken immediately by the authorities to stop people from continuing to insult Islam and to serve as a lesson for all.

-He said it had become a sort of a game for certain quarters to incite Muslims and then apologise, and added that this should not be allowed to happen.
+He said it had become a sort of a game for certain quarters to incite Muslims and then apologize, and added that this should not be allowed to happen.